norse/norse/docs/source/started.rst

 Building neural networks with state
 ====================================

-If you would like to build your own models with Norse you need to know one thing: **neurons contain state**.
+If you would like to build your own models with Norse you need to know that **neurons contain state**.
-When you simulate a neuron in Norse you get **two** outputs: the tensor and the state.
+In practice, that meant that **neurons in Norse outputs two things**: a spike tensor and the neuron state.
-Luckily, Norse initialises all the necessary state *in the beginning*, but you need to carry the state onwards.
+Norse initialises all the necessary state for you *in the beginning*, but you need to carry the state onwards.
-If you do not, the neuron will never spike and the output will be zero!
+If you do not, the state will always be zero, the neuron will never spike and your neurons will be forever dead!

 .. code:: python

     import torch
     import norse.torch as norse

-    cell = norse.LIF()
+    cell = norse.LIFCell()
     data = norse.ones(1)
     spikes, state = cell(data)